muhi-zatar/Sentiment-Analysis/README.md

 Sentiment Analysis, which is also known as opinion mining is the process of labeling or classifying a given review if it is positive(good) or negative(bad).
 Sentiment analysis is a subject of great interest, since it has many practical applications.
 Since publicly and privately available information over Internet is constantly growing, a large number of texts expressing opinions are available in review sites, forums, blogs, and social media.

 Sentiment analysis can be thought of as a binary classification problem; simply a given review is required to be classified as a positive review or a bad review.
-In this repositary, different techniques and approaches are explained, implemented and compared in terms of accuracy of classification and speed of testing and training.
+In this repository, different techniques and approaches are explained, implemented and compared in terms of accuracy of classification.

 This repositary is written in the following flow: